This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 I am all about the chocolate desserts!
 I mean, who doesn’t love chocolate, right?
 I’ve made everything from white chocolate Oreos to dark chocolate and salted caramel cheesecake bites.
 However, this awesome chocolate cake recipe may top them all!

-This is chocolate cake taken to a whole new level.
-Both the cake and icing are filled with plenty of mouthwatering chocolate but you’ve also got gooey marshmallows and pecans thrown in too.
+This is Mississippi Mud Cake recipe takes ordinary chocolate cake to a whole new level.
+It’s packed with plenty of mouthwatering chocolate but you’ve also got gooey marshmallows and pecans thrown in the mix.
 It’s pretty much a chocolate lovers dream!
-You can also make this Mississippi Mud Cake without marshmallows…but why would you want to do something like that?!

 How To Make Mississippi Mud Cake